-The following section is step number 4 to accomplish a process deployment, as described at From Studio to PaaS.
+The following section describes step number 4 of process deployment, as described in From Studio to the cloud.

-In this step, a deployment package is applied into a target environment (e.g, testing or production).
+In this step, you apply a deployment package into a target environment (e.g, testing or production).

 Before you start